Skip to main content

 This article clarifies the differences, rights, and responsibilities associated with these important companions.

 Service animals, according to the Americans with Disabilities Act (ADA), are usually dogs.
-They train to help people with disabilities.
+They train to help people with disabilities or people with a disabling condition.
 For example, they can guide blind people or alert others to seizures.
+Dogs are capable of learning particular tasks.

 ESAs can be any type of animal.
 This encompasses dogs, cats, rabbits, and birds.
 Their presence can fit into many living situations.